0v3rride/ShareHunter/README.md

 Finds smb/samba shares on the network as quickly or as slowly as you want.
 * Requires Python 3 and pysmb.
-* At the moment, it works more efficiently with on Windows
+* At the moment, it works more efficiently on Windows, spotty on Linux.
 * I'm trying to modify it so it works with the same efficiency on Linux as it does on Windows

 ### Why?